-&lt;sup>15Consider the extreme situation in which regulator knows both $\beta$ and $\gamma$ .
-His optimal policy will be some function $T(x; \beta, \gamma)$ in the form of either a transfer from the firm or to the firm.
-Then, firm $(\beta, \gamma)$ takes P(Q) and $T(x; \beta, \gamma)$ as given and maximizes $\pi(q, x, \beta, \gamma) = P(Q)q - C(q, x, \beta, \gamma) - T(x; \beta, \gamma)$ with respect to q and x.
-It is not difficult to see that the firm's first order conditions for q and x will always differ from (3) and (4) for any function $T(x; \beta, \gamma)$ .
+14 Consider the extreme situation in which the regulator knows both β and γ .
+Her optimal policy will be some function $T(x; \beta, \gamma)$ in the form of a transfer either from the firm or to the firm.
+Then, firm (β, γ) takes P(Q) and $T(x; \beta, \gamma)$ as given and maximizes $\pi(q, x, \beta, \gamma) = P(Q)q - C(q, x, \beta, \gamma) - T(x; \beta, \gamma)$ with respect to q and x.
+It is not difficult to see that the firm's first-order conditions for q and x will always differ from (3) and (4) for any function $T(x; \beta, \gamma)$.

-$^{16}$ Since the regulator can have a good idea of total emissions E from air quality measures, one might argue that Holmström's (1982) approach to solving moral hazard problems in teams may apply here as well.
-However, in our context this approach is unfeasible because the large number of agents would require too much transfers; either from firms as penalties or to firms as subsidies.
+15 Since the regulator can have a good idea of total emissions E from air quality measures, one might argue that Holmström's (1982) approach to solving moral hazard problems in teams may apply here as well.
+However, in my context this approach is unfeasible because the large number of agents would require too many transfers, either from firms as penalties or to firms as subsidies.